 When you select the Plan, you will see the same overall status breakdown at the top of the Plan, along with the total number of students in the Plan.

-If the length of text for the scale label (Near Mastery, in the example above) is longer than the section it represents, you can hover over that section to see the details (name and student number) for that scale level.
+💡 Tip from the Otus Team: If the length of text for the scale label is longer than the section it represents, you can hover over that section to see the details (name and student number) for that scale level.

 Overall Status is a Point Value